 But no matter the project, big or small, complex or trivial, creating a good stack-up definition can greatly improve long-term reliability and performance, reduce production costs, and allow for a smoother transition to manufacturing.

-Every PCB contains at least 1 copper layer, which is pretty understandable since that is how signals and power are managed - the primary purpose of a PCB.
-But depending on the design requirements, the type of PCB may vary quite a bit and, as a result, the stack-up will look different too.
+A PCB stack-up will define copper layer thicknesses & insulating substrate types.
+PCB layers can contain a range of copper thicknesses, from ½ oz to 2 oz or more.
+This is pretty understandable since that is how signals and power are managed - the primary purpose of a PCB.
+But depending on the design requirements, the type of PCB (hybrid, high heat, high speed, etc.) may vary quite a bit and, as a result, the stack-up will look different too.

 A very simple single-sided PCB just contains substrate, copper, and soldermask (add a silkscreen for labeling as well).
 A multi-layer PCB will contain multiple layers of these materials plus prepreg and core.
-The prepreg is a material (fiberglass impregnated with resin) that bonds the layers together while the core consists of a rigid material (like FR4) with the copper laminated to each side.
+The prepreg is a semi-cured material (such as fiberglass impregnated with resin) that bonds the layers together while the core consists of a fully cured material (like FR4) with the copper laminated to each side.

 With multi-layered PCBs, especially high-layer ones with advanced materials and complex requirements, carefully planning and considering the stack-up is absolutely critical.